iccaving/icccsite/content/tour/yorkshire-2017-12-15.md

 What seemed like an age and lot of swinging later, and Davey called rope free.
 I descended carefully, confused by the deviation which seemed to pull the rope in the opposite way than I thought it should.
 Davey had swung through a small window above the bottom of the shaft, on the other side from a swollen raging waterfall.
 So far, so fear inducing.
 But the bolts looked good and it did sort of match the rigging guide.
 As he continued I went back up to check there wasn't a better deviation - there wasn't.
 Back down and I called for Jean, who had now been freezing at the top for some time, to join us, which he swiftly did, enjoying the big swing into the window at the bottom of the shaft.

 The next pitch is short, and immediately leads to a single bolt rebelay down a larger shaft.
-There are many, many parallel shafts, testament
+There are many, many parallel shafts, testament to the complex history of Notts.
+It is a stunning bit of cave in which to dangle from a rope and ponder.
+Below us the others whooped encouragement, as we were the last group down (though only by ten minutes).
+The whisky was well appreciate, as were the two soreen, and it took very little time to devise a plan on how to head out.

+Perry reckoned Centre was a bit wet from when he rigged it, so we decided on a small group with more confident novices out that way.
+I was barely able to keep up with Jean and Jay, who formed two-thirds of the J Team.
+We were at the top before I knew it, though there was definitely more water than usual - the bottoms of the pitches were a bit splashy.
+Back on the surface we tramped across the heather back to the bus, and as the fog had lifted we could see all the way to the Atlantic.

+Dinner was egg fried rice, using the left over sweetcorn and black bean rice from the Diss-itos.

+#### Jack

 ## Monday